When Engineers, Customers understand that there is no fault of Waterproofing Treatment and Contractor, then...

 Customers should be aware of the use of construction chemicals for several reasons:-

-1. Quality and durability:- Understanding the types of construction chemicals used can impact the building’s quality, durability, and longevity.
+Understanding the types of construction chemicals used can impact the building’s quality, durability, and longevity.

 2. Health and safety:- Some chemicals can have adverse health effects or pose safety risks if not handled or applied properly.